blackfalcon/Sass-Guidlines/SASS-Guidlines.md

 ## Syntax and formatting

 SASS is written using the multi-line format very similar to CSS.
 While SASS is the language, SCSS is a version of the syntax.
 There is no right or wrong, better or worse.
 Some prefer the SASS syntax, I prefer to work with SCSS.
-For the purpose of this document I will refer SASS as the language, but code examples will be written as SCSS and file names as ‘.scss‘.
+For the purpose of this document I will refer SASS as the language, but code examples will be written as SCSS and file names as `.scss`.

 ### SASS v.
 SCSS